quangler/PROJ2000/Documentation/WIP Documents/ProjectPlan.md

 **Operational Disruption During Transition:** The project aims to minimize impact on UES's production during the upgrade.
 However, there's always a risk of operational disruption, which could affect UES's business operations and revenue.

 **Compliance and Regulatory Risks:** Upgrading IT infrastructure could involve compliance with various regulations, especially concerning data security and privacy.
-Non-compliance could lead to legal issues and reputational damage.
+Non-compliance could lead to legal issues and reputation damage.

 **Data Migration and Integrity:** The project involves migrating data to new systems.
 There's a risk of data loss or corruption during this process, which could have severe consequences for UES's business operations.